jas-sin82/next-destination-club-milestone-3/README.md

   *  W3C Validator HTML & W3C Validator CSS

      * Both used to test all the code for the project to check for valid HTML and CSS.

+  * JSHint

+     * It used to test and validate all Javascript written for this project.